Fighting age-related disease with food

 In particular, the fibre found in linseeds is vital for supporting healthy digestion and for preventing constipation.
 Constipation causes a build-up of toxins in the body which can have a knock-on effect on other organs like the prostate, liver and kidneys.
 You might also find that these toxins begin to affect the skin, causing problems like acne or eczema.

 You can sprinkle ground linseed on porridge or cereal, add it to smoothies or include it in a range of bakes.
-You can also find linseed in our Linoforce, alongside senna leaf and fragula bark.
-This remedy absorbs water and moves it through the digestive system to ease constipation.
-This means it’s important to take it with plenty of water to avoid dehydration.
+You can also find linseed in our Linoforce granules 12 years plus, alongside senna leaf and fragula bark.
+This remedy for short-term relief of occasional constipation absorbs water and moves it through the digestive system to ease constipation.
+This means it's important to take it with plenty of water to avoid dehydration.

 Green leafy veg for overall nutrition